 The Ninth Circuit, however, ignored all of that, and instead held not only that AFP and the Center must prove that their speech had been chilled, but that they must do so with evidence of previous harassment to obtain relief.
 Part A describes how this Court's compelled-disclosure precedent has long recognized the per se harm of allowing government to intrude into private association.
 Part B describes how the Ninth Circuit's decision unjustifiably conflicts with this line of precedent.
-This Court should grant certiorari to resolve this conflict.
+This Court should now resolve this conflict and clarify that compelled disclosure of private association is a per se harm.